Amédée Despans-Cubières: First Empire

 Placed in the prytanée at Saint-Cyr, he entered the army as a private in the 1st Cuirassier Regiment in 1803 and entering the military school at Fontainebleau on 23 October 1804, leaving it as a sous-lieutenant in the 15th Regiment of the Line.
 He served in that regiment in the Austerlitz, Prussian and Polish campaigns, being mentioned in despatches at Austerlitz and wounded at Jena (1806).
 Promoted to lieutenant on 30 November 1806 he received the cross of the Légion d'honneur at Eylau (1807).

 Aide-de-camp to general Morand (from 12 January 1808), he followed him in the Austrian campaign of 1809, the French invasion of Russia in 1812 and the 1813 German campaign.
 He fought with distinction at Eckmühl and rose to captain at Essling (7 June 1809).
 He assisted at the battle of Wagram (6 July 1809) and had three horses shot from under him at the battle of Borodino.
-Napoleon I of France made him an officer of the Légion d’honneur in reward for his good conduct in the 1813 campaign, in which he had become chef de bataillon (promoted 3 October 1813).
+Emperor Napoleon made him an officer of the Légion d’honneur in reward for his good conduct in the 1813 campaign, in which he had become chef de bataillon (promoted 3 October 1813).
 On 19 November 1813, he was made colonel of the 18th Light Infantry Regiment.
 Also in 1813 he married the novelist Aglaé Buffaut, daughter of his own half-sister Marie-Michelle Guesnon de Bonneuil, at first vicomtesse du Bouzet de Marin then Madame Philippe Buffaut.